LENet: Lightweight And Efficient LiDAR Semantic Segmentation Using Multi-Scale Convolution Attention: EXPERIMENT

 \subsection{Ablation Studies}

-In this section, we conducted several ablation experiments on the SemanticKITTI validation set (sequence 08) to examine the improvement of each individual module in our proposed network.
-For the validation of each setup, the size of input range image is $64\times2048$, the channel of input range image is $5$.
-Table~\ref{tab:ablation} shows the total number of model parameters with the corresponding mIoU scores on the SemanticKITTI validation set.
+In this section, we present the results of multiple ablation experiments conducted on the SemanticKITTI validation set (sequence 08) to observe the performance impact of individual modules in our proposed network.
+For a fair comparison, we use FIDNet as the baseline since it has a similar network structure to ours.
+We then replace the baseline with our proposed MSCA and IAC modules from Section~\ref{method}.
+Finally, we incrementally add the boundary loss and auxiliary loss to evaluate their effectiveness for our network.
+Table~\ref{tab:ablation} displays the number of model parameters and corresponding mIoU scores on the SemanticKITTI validation set.
+Our proposed LENet approach demonstrates over 4.8\% improvement and 25\% reduction in parameters compared to the baseline, validating the efficacy of each individual module.

-For fair comparison, we firstly treat FIDNet the baseline method, which has the similar network structure as ours.
-Next, we replace the baseline with proposed MSCA and ICA in Section~\ref{method}.
-Finally, we add the boundary loss and auxiliary loss one by one, to examine the their effectiveness for our network.
-As shown in Table~\ref{tab:ablation}, our network obtains over $1.0\%$ improvement in accuracy when replacing the basic block of baseline, which demonstrates that the multi-scale convolution attention is effective.
-Next, IAC performs better than the network around $1.0\%$ after replacing the original decoder.
-Additionally, the boundary loss achieves over $1.2\%$ performance gain and the auxiliary loss gain over $2.0\%$ performance jump.
-Finally, our presented LENet approach has over $4.8\%$ improvement and decreases around $25\%$ parameters comparing to the baseline, which demonstrate the efficacy of each module.
+Our proposed network achieved improved accuracy, with an increase of over $1.0\%$ when we replaced the basic block of the baseline with the MSCA.
+Meanwhile, because of the use of group convolution in MSCA, our network reduced the total number of parameters to 5.28M, making it lightweight.
+After replacing the original decoder with the IAC, our network also yielded an improved accuracy, which was approximately $0.6\%$ better compared to the prev.
+Despite IAC containing learnable convolutional parameters, the improved performance clearly demonstrates the efficacy of ICA.
+Furthermore, the use of ICA eliminates the need for a heavy segmentation head in the decoder, like FIDNet, resulting in a smaller number of parameters (4.74M).
+In terms of the additional loss functions, the boundary loss delivered a performance gain of over $1.2\%$, while the auxiliary loss achieved an impressive performance jump of over $2.0\%$.